Muhammed-Taha-Bolukbasi/Breast-Cancer-Wisconsin/README.md

   - Save your model and data settings.

 - **Model Training and Evaluation:**
-  - Train the selected model with a single click and instantly view training and test results (accuracy, F1, ROC AUC, etc.).
+  - Train the selected model with a single click and instantly view training and test results (accuracy, F1, etc.).
   - Any errors or warnings during training are displayed in a user-friendly way.